ramaroberto/neat-python/docs/module_summaries.rst

   .. py:class:: StringAttribute(BaseAttribute)

-    Class for string attributes such as the :term:`aggregation function` of a :term:`node`, which are selected from a list of options;
+    Class for string attributes (such as, previously, the :term:`aggregation function` of a :term:`node`), which are selected from a list of options;
     includes code for configuration, creation, and mutation.

     .. index:: !
 X_default